 “I work almost full time – four days a week.
 I find that having my nebuliser in the car on the way to work allowed me to sleep in a little later in the mornings.
 This is imperative to my day as I have to try and fit three nebulisers in and when you have CF, an extra 20 mins of sleep in the morning really makes a difference.
 This is also a God send as I have to travel nearly an hour every morning so every saved minute counts!”

-Remember that our CF field workers are here to help you with this phase of your life.
+Our CF field workers are here to help you with this phase of your life.
 They can help you identify whether a specific job would be suitable, talk through your concerns and provide support for any issues.Get in touch with your CF field worker